 Getting DMX out of Onyx is one area where this software is quite generous.

 Don’t have an interface yet?
-The M-DMX is the best mix of “easy to set up” and output per dollar.
+The NX-DMX is the simplest to set up out of the box.

 Need more than 4 universes of DMX?
 There are a variety of ways to make that work, and you can check them out via this handy chart on the Onyx website!

-If you choose to go this route, the most cost-effective options are the M-Touch and M-Play .
+If you choose to go this route, the most cost-effective options is the NX-Touch (formerly M-Touch).

-The M-Touch is a really cool USB-controller with 1 universe output that gives you both a powerful programmer section and playback faders and buttons.
+The NX-Touch/M-Touch is a really cool USB-controller with 1 universe output that gives you both a powerful programmer section and playback faders and buttons.
 I do a full review on the M-Touch here!